FacuRoffet99/FacuRoffet99.github.io/content/notes/philosophy_3.en.md

 <!---------------------------------------------------------------------------->

-## A Ray of Light Amid Colonial Oppression – African Philosophy
+## A ray of light amid colonial oppression – African philosophy

 * **Zara Yacob** (1599, Ethiopia – the enlightened one in the cave): Rational, individual observation of the world and people is the method to reveal God's purpose—not doctrines or sacred texts.
 God made us imperfect, so divine reward is only worthy after a quest for perfection.